shgutte/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 - The application runs in PS4 state (Active mode) before switching to Power save modes.
 After switching to PS2 state, the sensor data will be sampled and collected.
 - By default, Sensor Hub will operate at **20 MHz** core frequency in order to support PS2 State.
 This framework interfaces with peripherals using **ULP_GPIOs** since it must run in low power modes such as PS2 mode.
 - ADXL345 sensor's maximum SPI clock speed is 5MHz.
+- Support for ADC peripherals has been introduced in PS1 power saving mode.

 ## Framework